-If you upload very large images to your website, your website will slow right down when those images are viewed by your visitors.
+If you upload very large images to your website, your website will slow down when those images are viewed by your visitors.

 The solution is to learn how to optimise (trim images down to size) before you upload them.

-This article explains the two factors that control how big your image files are and provides links to some free/low cost tools you can use to optimise your images.
+This article explains the two factors that control how big your image files are and provides links to some free/low-cost tools you can use to optimise your images.

 You can think of these as size and ‘weight’ if you like.

-Click the thumbnail for this next image and you’ll be looking at a 2,000px wide image that ‘weighs’ 120Kb.
-Chances are it will have to shrink down to fit your monitor.
+Click the thumbnail for this next image and you’ll be looking at a 2,000px wide image that ‘weighs’ 120KB.
+For about 92% of you, it will have to shrink down to fit your monitor.

-Clearly these images are far wider than most monitors can display, and the ‘weight’ would cause delays while the large files download.
+Clearly, these images are far wider than most monitors can display, and the ‘weight’ would cause delays while the large files download.

-These problems can be avoided if you prepare your images to ensure the dimensions are no larger than required, and the file sizes are reasonable for your purposes.
+These problems can be avoided if you prepare your images to ensure the dimensions are no larger than required and the file sizes are reasonable for your purposes.
 As you can see from the examples above, your choices are pretty wide.

-Preparing images involves reducing the physical size and file size, while still leaving the images looking good.
+Preparing images involves reducing the physical size and file size while still leaving the images looking good.
 Nobody wants tiny, grainy images on a website, and it isn’t necessary.

-From this you can see the image file (grapes-file-information.png) is 2,000 px wide by 501px high, and is 120KB
+From this information panel you can see the image file (grapes-file-information.png) is 2,000 px wide by 501px high and is 120KB

 For most websites, make sure your file is no wider than the width of your webpage.

-You can therefore always choose to use your full size image, or the Medium or Thumbnail.
+You can therefore always choose to use your full-size image, or the Medium or Thumbnail.

 This is the most important part of preparing an image for your website.
-Images with a large file size take longer to download to a visitors browser and slow down your website.
+Images with a large file size take longer to download to a visitor’s browser and slow down your website.

-For most ‘full page’ web images, you want the image to be 80Kb-100Kb at most.
-If the image is only part of a page (e.g. half the width of a blog post), then 20Kb-30Kb is usually fine.
+For most ‘full page’ web images, you want the image to be 80KB-100KB at most.
+If the image is only part of a page (e.g. half the width of a blog post), then 20KB-30KB is usually fine.